ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

     ### **UK Wiring Harness Manufacture**

     Assembly Solutions is a customer focused and thriving manufacturer of high quality custom-made wiring harnesses and [wiring looms](/wiring-loom).
 With 25 years of experience, we have grown to become a national leading supplier and have built up an incredible portfolio of customers including; Aston Martin, Ford, Rolls Royce and Siemens.
-We manufacture in low & high volume, and offer design/engineering support to ensure all looms and harnesses are built both cost-effective and fit for its application.\
+We manufacture in low & high volume, and offer design/engineering support to ensure all looms and harnesses are built both cost-effective and fit for its application.

-    \

-    Wiring harness manufacture is a service we have streamlined to perfection so that we can meet urgent and demanding delivery dates.
-Efficiency is a core focus and is why we have created harness production lines complete with 10m long wiring boards and side stock filled trolleys for all materials and tooling.
-Having a spacious, bright and well organised factory is key to maintaining high efficiencies.
   second: >-
     ### **Wiring Harness Video**